Regatta-Dev/kafka-sink-app/README.md

 # Docker Kafka Cluster to Regatta Cluster via Sink Connector

-This project demonstrates connecting a Docker-based Kafka Cluster to a Regatta Cluster using a Kafka Sink Connector. **Note:** This setup does not use Kafka Cloud services.
+This project demonstrates connecting a Docker-based Kafka Cluster to a Regatta Cluster using a Kafka Sink Connector.

-## Limitations
-- **Insert-only Support:** Currently, only insert operations are supported.
-- **Delivery Guarantee:** Supports "at least once" delivery.
-- **Record Format:** Only AVRO is supported.
+**Note:** This setup does not use Kafka Cloud services.

 ---

 ## Prerequisites
-- Request the Kafka Sink Connector from the Regatta support team.
+- Regatta Sink Connector

 ---